ljw1004/csharpspec/csharp/statements.md

 The statements of a `finally` block are always executed when control leaves a `try` statement.
 This is true whether the control transfer occurs as a result of normal execution, as a result of executing a `break`, `continue`, `goto`, or `return` statement, or as a result of propagating an exception out of the `try` statement.

 If an exception is thrown during execution of a `finally` block, and is not caught within the same finally block, the exception is propagated to the next enclosing `try` statement.
 If another exception was in the process of being propagated, that exception is lost.
-The process of propagating an exception is discussed further in the description of the `throw` statement (§8.9.5).
+The process of propagating an exception is discussed further in the description of the `throw` statement ([The throw statement](statements.md#the-throw-statement)).

 The `try` block of a `try` statement is reachable if the `try` statement is reachable.